 To ensure optimal effectiveness, you need to be aware that some methods are felt quicker over others, and are absorbed at a better rate than others too!

-To start most use a small amount to test the water, say 1-2 drops two to three times a day, spread across the day and sticking with it for a week and the next week increasing to say 2-3 drops, the week after to 3-4 drops and so on until you find your spot.
+To start most use a small amount to test the water and the most popular way is via tinctures.
+Say 1-2 drops two to three times a day, spread across the day and sticking with it for a week and the next week increase to say 2-3 drops, the week after to 3-4 drops and increase like so until you find your optimal dosage.

-There are some common factors which can influence the dose you might need, including:
+There are some common factors which can influence the CBD dose you might need, including:

-(2) The concentration of CBD you are using
+(2) The concentration of the CBD product you are using

 (3) What you are trying to achieve by using CBD